How can employment services address gendered mental health issues?

 Mental health is gendered.
 For a range of reasons, different mental health conditions are more prevalent among men and women.
 This means that employment service providers and others wanting to support service users’ mental health effectively need to be able to recognise and respond appropriately to the causes of mental ill-health for cisgendered and trans* men and women.
 They must also avoid perpetuating or aggravating the risk factors.
 But how many service providers are able to do this?
 On 7 March 2017, our event revealed that the sector may have work to do – but there is an appetite to improve support.

 Our event brought together people involved in supporting wellbeing, mental health and employment needs to explore the links between mental health, employment and gender.
 Our aim was to understand:

-Attendees represented organisations including local authorities; social enterprises; commercial employment, training and recruitment service provides; voluntary and community and public sector mental health services; and independent wellbeing consultants.
+Attendees represented organisations including local authorities; social enterprises; commercial employment, training and recruitment service providers; voluntary and community and public sector mental health services; and independent wellbeing consultants.